-The Board of Directors (the "Board"), which sits at the top of the governance structure, is tasked with oversight of all the Company's affairs, risk management and corporate governance.
+The Board of Directors (the "Board"), sits at the top of the governance structure, tasked with oversight of all the Company's affairs, risk management and corporate governance.
 The Company has a unitary board structure.

-The Board's composition is determined in accordance to the following governance principles, the board charter and best corporate governance practices:
+The Board's composition is determined in accordance with the following governance principles, the board charter and best corporate governance practices:

-- The roles of Chairman and Managing Director are separate and distinct. - The Chairman of the Board is an independent non-executive director. - The board comprises of no less than six (6) Directors and maintain a majority of independent directors. - The board comprises of an appropriate range and mix of skills, knowledge, experience and diversity. - The Audit Committee is chaired by an independent non- executive Director.
+- The roles of Chairman and Managing Director are separate and distinct. - The Chairman of the Board is an independent non-executive director. - The board comprises of no less than six (6) Directors and maintains a majority of independent directors. - The board comprises of an appropriate range and mix of skills, knowledge, experience and diversity. - The Audit Committee is chaired by an independent non- executive Director.

 The directors comprehend their responsibility to act in the best interests of the Company and appropriately execute their duties independently.
-The directors engage and guide Management in the execution of its duties.
+The directors engage and guide Management in the execution of its duties mix of skill, knowledge, experience and diversity which are integral to the successful operation of the organisation.